Home insurance ombudsman

 If you have a complaint, you can contact the Australian Financial Complaints Authority (AFCA), which works the same as the home insurance ombudsman.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 If your home insurance has fallen short of expectations and the issue can't be resolved by the insurer, you can take it to the Australian Financial Complaints Authority (AFCA).
 They replaced the home insurance ombudsman in 2018 and specialise in independent dispute resolution.

 As of 1 November 2018, all new financial services complaints are dealt with by the Australian Financial Complaints Authority.
 You can contact them on 1800 931 678 or head to their website: www.afca.org.au.

 What is an ombudsman?

 An ombudsman is an official or body that provides protection for an individual who is trying to resolve a complaint or dispute with a group or organisation.
 Ombudsmen are impartial and independent, providing a dispute resolution option that is a cheaper and easier alternative to going to court.

 Is there a home insurance ombudsman?

 Under Australian law, insurers must have an internal dispute resolution process and an independent external dispute resolution scheme.
-If you disagree with an insurer about their refusal to pay a claim, you can take your complaint to FOS.
+If you disagree with an insurer about their refusal to pay a claim, you can take your complaint to AFCA.

-The role of FOS is to resolve complaints between consumers and financial services providers, which includes home insurance providers.
+The role of AFCA is to resolve complaints between consumers and financial services providers, which includes home insurance providers.
 It offers an independent and impartial examination of any dispute you are having with your home and contents insurance provider, and the service is free of charge.